What Is a Microfilter on a BMW? Explained (+ Cost)

 Key Takeaways

-• BMW microfilter is the cabin air filter that cleans air entering passenger compartment through HVAC system, trapping 80%+ of dust, pollen, and pollutants[1].
+• The BMW microfilter is the cabin air filter that cleans air entering through the HVAC system, trapping up to 80% of pollen, dust, and exhaust fumes[1][2].

 Xem Ngay